Outlaw (comics): Inez Temple

 When a group of superheroes known as the New Warriors accidentally blow up a town causing the general public to turn on superheroes and eventually ignite a superhero civil war.
 Domino, Shatterstar and Caliban break out the 198 and take them to a bunker in the middle of the desert.
 They get sealed inside with nuclear weapons and are activated for self-detonation.
-Outside the X-Men get involved with a fight against Bishop and the O*N*E and Domino wants to help them.
+Outside the X-Men get involved with a fight against Bishop and the Office of National Emergency and Domino wants to help them.
 Lorelei Travis notices that Cyclops is being controlled by Johnny Dee and recounts the story of the first few days at the 198 encampment.
 Outlaw is then used by Johnny Dee along with other mutants to attack Domino and Shatterstar.
 After holding Domino at gunpoint, Toad snaps her out of it.
 They are all freed from the bunker by combined X-Men, Avengers and military forces.
 Outlaw takes a leadership role throughout the crisis.

 Outlaw was later kidnapped, bound and gagged along with Sandi Brandenberg by T-Ray, one of Deadpool's nemeses.
 Deadpool swiftly rescued them, seemingly killing T-Ray by skewering his head with his sword.
-The two were reunited with a now-obese Agent X, after being experimented on by HYDRA, and ended up under Deadpool's employ after being tentatively appointed head of Agency X by Hayden.
-Outlaw and Sandi then joined Weasel to help bring Deadpool and Bob: Agent of HYDRA back to the present day, after Weasel accidentally transported the two to World War II.
+The two were reunited with a now-obese Agent X, after being experimented on by Hydra, and ended up under Deadpool's employ after being tentatively appointed head of Agency X by Hayden.
+Outlaw and Sandi then joined Weasel to help bring Deadpool and Bob, Agent of Hydra back to the present day, after Weasel accidentally transported the two to World War II.
 After they were restored, the two stayed with the Fantastic Four, allegedly to play cards.

 After being critically wounded from a fight with the Punisher, Deadpool comes to Outlaw for assistance.
 She reveals that she and Agent X are no longer in a relationship.
 Deadpool later returns and remodels her house after it is destroyed during a fight with the Punisher.
 She then sleeps with Deadpool after seeing that he actually cares for her.

 Recently Outlaw has been seen on the mutant island of Utopia.
 During Second Coming, after the dome is set and the Nimrods arrive, Cyclops gathers mutants, including Inez, and delivers a speech saying that it's everyone's time to fight, today they are all combatants, today they are all X-Men.